An Introduction to the

-NOTE: This page is still under construction; if a topic doesn't make sense, you may contact us for more information.
+NOTE: This page is still under construction; if a topic doesn't make sense, you may contact me here for more information.

 BIOS History (and older BIOS code)